MydroX/Eoxys_Esport/README.md

 # Web-project
-Repository of the eoxys esport projecet
+Repository of the eoxys esport project